 Instapage is committed to building trust with all customers and we are constantly working toward aligning data privacy practices with the latest certifications and accreditations.
 We announced our GDPR compliance in May 2018, and in addition to this, Instapage also has a Data Privacy and Protection Program, and a formal Data Handling Training guide.

-Today, we’re happy to announce Instapage is now SOC 2 compliant.
+Today, we’re happy to announce Instapage is now SOC 2 compliant for Type I and Type II.
 This aims to reassure all customers that their valuable data is always safe and protected.

 What is SOC 2 compliance?

 Service Organization Control 2 (SOC2) is a component of the American Institute of CPAs (AICPA)’s Service Organization Control reporting platform.
 SOC 2 is a technical auditing process and certification that measures security and availability and serves as an assurance to customers that their data is being managed in a controlled and audited environment.